Early 1990s recession: France

 The weak economic climate resulted in significant increase in unemployment and public deficits.
 Reduced activity levels had a direct impact on public finances: social benefits grew 6.8% in 1993 whereas tax revenues only increased 2.4% despite increases in tax rates and charges throughout the year (the Generalized Social Contribution rate was increased by 1.3 points on 1 July 1993).

 Sweden

+Sweden experienced a financial crisis during the early-mid 1990s.

 United Kingdom

 Despite several major economies showing quarterly detraction during 1989, the British economy continued to grow until the third quarter of 1990.
 Economic growth was not re-established until early 1993, with the end of the recession being officially declared on 26 April that year.
 The Conservative government which had been in power continuously since 1979 managed to achieve re-election in April 1992 after the replacement of long-serving Margaret Thatcher with John Major as prime minister in November 1990 helped fend off a strong challenge from Neil Kinnock and Labour.